 The City of Rancho Palos Verdes hosts its Annual Tree Lighting at the Ken Dyda Civic Center — the official civic kickoff to the season for the Peninsula’s largest city.
 The setting is the city’s central civic campus, just off Hawthorne Boulevard, with the Pacific not far off.

-The evening runs from 5:30 PM to 9:00 PM and is built around family activities: snow play and sledding with real snow trucked in for the event, cocoa and coffee, festive crafts, a holiday pop-up shop, and the grand lighting of the city’s decorated tree.
+The evening is built around family activities: snow play and sledding with real snow trucked in for the event, cocoa and coffee, festive crafts, a holiday pop-up shop, and the grand lighting of the city’s decorated tree.
 All activities are complimentary, supported by city partners and sponsors.

 For families across Rancho Palos Verdes, the rest of the Peninsula, and the broader South Bay, this is the season’s official anchor — distinct from the smaller, more intimate Palos Verdes Estates Tree Lighting at Malaga Cove Plaza, which runs the same general weekend at a different city’s plaza.